SrBellic/SrBellic/README.md

 ###

 <p align="left">I'm Bellic, but actually my name is Diego.
-I'm a junior Dev, from Caracas, Venezuela.</p>
+I'm a JavaScript Dev, from Caracas, Venezuela.</p>

 ###